kekyo/maplibre-gl-layers/README.md

   'bordered-marker', 0, 0, { border: null });
 ```

+Note: Borders are always drawn in front of all sprites.
+This means it is equivalent to always placing the sublayer at the topmost position.

 ## Event Handlers

 SpriteLayer exposes interaction events so your application can react to clicks and hovers: